 A combination of dry needling and acupuncture was used in this case study with the intention of optimising supraspinal effects as well as targeting trigger points directly.
 However, there is limited evidence available supporting the use of a combination approach in chronic shoulder pain.

 Acupuncture was indicated due to the biopsychosocial factors identified in patient X.

 Biopsychosocial factors are identified in patients in everyday life, making conclusions from this study more relevant clinically.

-Brukner and Khan (2005) suggest trigger points should not be needled more than twice in one week.
+Brukner and Khan (2007) suggest trigger points should not be needled more than twice in one week.
 Patient X was needled twice in a week, and therefore perhaps the patient received more treatment than necessary.
 Reducing treatment frequency would free up time in a clinic diary allowing an increased number of appointments and thus reducing waiting list time.
-Lack of awareness with regards to treatment frequency has been acknowledged from this case study.
+Lack of awareness with regard to treatment frequency has been acknowledged in this case study.

 However, overall, patient X improved and returned to work suggesting acupuncture contributed to the improvement in this particular patient.